DSLibrary/dslib/README.md

-tree.contains(value); //returns a boolean if node with value in tree tree.removeChild(value); //removes a child from the tree with value tree.removeFromParent(); //removes a childnode from its parent tree.traverse(callback); //executes a callback on every value in tree
+tree.contains(value); //returns a boolean if node with value in tree tree.removeChild(value); //removes a child from the tree with value tree.removeFromParent(); //removes a childnode from its parent tree.traverse(callback); //executes a callback on every value in tree, can mutate

 ```